 - Introduced the High-Performance Buildings Act, which improves the energy costs and health of people living in affordable housing units.

 - Voted against the North American Energy and Infrastructure Act of 2015, which does not adequately invest in clean energy or address climate change.

-- Consistently supported legislation to make renewable and alternative energies more affordable for consumers through tax credits and funding for research and development.
-Supported legislation that extended renewable energy tax credits beyond 2009.
+- Supported legislation that extended renewable energy tax credits beyond 2009.

 - Consistently supported legislation to increase Corporate Average Fuel Economy (CAFE) standards, making cars more fuel-efficient, and backed passage of the Energy Independence and Security Act, which revised and improved fuel economy standards for the first time in several decades.

 - Sponsored the Department of Defense Energy Security Act of 2011, which seeks to increase the DoD’s energy security by focusing investment and research in alternative energy technologies for military equipment and operations.

 - Supported responsible funding increases for the Environmental Protection Agency’s Energy Star program, which identifies and promotes energy efficient consumer products.